Autowiring

 - MySettings('any value')

-All classes will then request it via autowiring.
+Other classes can then request it via autowiring.

-For individual services, autowiring can be narrowed to specific classes or interfaces.
+For individual services, autowiring can be narrowed down to specific classes or interfaces.

-Normally, autowiring passes the service to each method parameter whose type the service corresponds to.
-Narrowing means that we specify conditions that the types specified for the method parameters must satisfy for the service to be passed to them.
+Normally, autowiring passes a service to every method parameter whose type the service matches.
+Narrowing means we establish conditions that the types specified for the method parameters must meet for the service to be passed to them.

 Let's take an example: